Chrysocolla: Properties, Facts and Photos

 What is Chrysocolla?

-Chrysocolla is often found close to copper minerals such as malachite, turquoise, quartz and azurite .
+Chrysocolla, whose colour comes from copper, is often found close to copper minerals such as malachite, turquoise, quartz, and azurite.

-Its impressive colour comes from copper.
-Some material when polished, can be mistaken for turquoise.
+When polished, chrysocolla can be mistaken for turquoise.

 Chrysocolla occurs as botryoidal or rounded masses.
-Botryoidal means it has a clustered grape-like shape .
-Rounded masses refer to a smooth, curved formation.
+Botryoidal means it has a clustered grape-like shape.
+Rounded masses are smooth, curved formations.

-Chrysocolla can also be found as 'bubbly crusts', which means it forms bubbly layers on the surface of rocks or other minerals.
+Chrysocolla can also be found as 'bubbly crusts', meaning it forms bubbly layers on the surface of rocks or other minerals.

 Although soft in its purest form, chrysocolla can be considerably harder when combined with quartz.

 Chrysocolla is widely used as a decorative stone, but because it's so soft, it can be difficult to work with.
-On the Mohs scale of hardness, pure chrysocolla grades 2.5 to 3.5.
-When combined with quartz, it can increase to 7.
+On the Mohs scale of hardness, pure chrysocolla grades 2.5 to 3.5, but when combined with quartz, it can increase to 7.

-Although mined in several locations around the world, large quantities of commercial-grade chrysocolla come from Africa, particularly the Democratic Republic of Congo.
+Although mined in several locations, large quantities of commercial-grade chrysocolla come from Africa, particularly the Democratic Republic of Congo.

 The Meaning of Chrysocolla

-Despite tests being carried out on gold artefacts, there is still no definitive answer.
+Despite numerous tests on gold artefacts, there is still no definitive answer.

 In later writings, the Roman author and naturalist Pliny the Elder says the "ancients used the name chrysocolla more as a reference to the stone we know today as malachite."
 He goes on to say it should not be confused with modern chrysocolla.